jokob-sk/NetAlertX/front/plugins/_publisher_mqtt/README.md

 ![image](./Deleting_MQTT_Plugin_Objects.png)

-This is not the case for the online/offline state of the device, which is always updated absed on the scan result and if it changed from the previous value.
+Please note the online/offline state of the device is always updated based on the scan result and if it changed from the previous value.

 # Sample Payloads

+>[!WARNING]
+> Please check your Home Assistant MQTT broker debug info for the most up-to-date data and format as the below might be outdated.

 ## Overview device